jimon/fgdesignpatterns21/markdown/04_observer.md

 Exercise:
 ```
-Implement a player profile with health and UI to show it (text label, heart sprites, etc):
+Implement a player profile with health and UI manager to show it via text label, heart sprites, etc:

 - Use observer pattern on player health to update UI state.
 - Try out C# 'event' and 'delegate'.